Please ensure Javascript is enabled for purposes of website accessibility

 Background

-This competitively awarded independent study opportunity pairs Stanford students with faculty to develop strategic communications resources in support of human and planetary health objectives.
+This competitively awarded independent study opportunity pairs Stanford students with faculty to develop strategic communications resources in support of global and planetary health objectives.
 With the support of SWAP, students work with faculty to develop theories of change, identify key stakeholders, and design strategic communications projects to achieve meaningful impact.

 How SWAP Works

-• Together with researchers and selected students, we work through theories of change, identify goals, and brainstorm actionable and impactful projects for student-researcher teams.
+Together with researchers and selected students, we work through theories of change, identify goals, and brainstorm actionable and impactful projects for student-researcher teams.
+We partner with other Stanford entities, including the Notation in Science Communication and Master’s in Environmental Communication programs and the Woods Institute for the Environment, to provide students and their faculty mentors with expert science communication support, mentorship, and community throughout their year-long journey.

 Applying to SWAP